 A Turing machine is an abstract executor (abstract computing machine).
 It was proposed by the English mathematician Alan Turing in 1936 to formalize the concept of an algorithm.
 A universal Turing machine is a Turing machine that can replace any Turing machine.
-As a rule, this term means the simplest, abstract model of a computer.
+As a rule, this term means a computer’s most straightforward, abstract model.

 The vulnerability (CVE-2021-32471) exists due to the lack of an input validation mechanism.
-With its help, Johnson managed to run on the so-called the Minsky machine an arbitrary code using specially configured data.
+With its help, Johnson managed to run an arbitrary code on the so-called Minsky machine using specially configured data.

-As Pontus noted, the vulnerability cannot be exploited in real attack scenarios, since it affects the Minsky machine (or the so-called register machine) – a multi-tape Turing machine, introduced in 1967 by the co-founder of the University of Massachusetts Artificial Intelligence Laboratory, Marvin Minsky, and is the simplest computer.
+As Pontus noted, the vulnerability cannot be exploited in real attack scenarios since it affects the Minsky machine (or the so-called register machine) – a multi-tape Turing machine, introduced in 1967 by the co-founder of the University of Massachusetts Artificial Intelligence Laboratory, Marvin Minsky, and is the most straightforward computer.

-Although the vulnerability has no use in the modern world, Johnson said, it raises an important question – at what stage in the creation of a computer can security features be implemented in it?
+Although the vulnerability has no use in the modern world, Johnson said, it raises an important question – at what stage can security features be implemented in the creation of a computer?

-As the scientist noted, many experts believe that security should be taken into account at the very early stages of creating a computer.
-However, this approach is inapplicable to the Minsky machine, since all possible safety functions will be add-ons and it is impossible to include them in the machine itself.
+As the scientist noted, many experts believe that security should be considered at the very early stages of creating a computer.
+However, this approach is inapplicable to the Minsky machine since all possible safety functions will be add-ons, and it is impossible to include them in the device itself.

-Johnson said his research demonstrates that even the simplest computer is still vulnerable, and security cannot always be built in.
+Johnson said his research demonstrates that even the most straightforward computer is still vulnerable, and security cannot always be built-in.